Mary Bacon: Personal life

+Death

 In pain from lingering riding injuries and cervical cancer, Bacon committed suicide at the age of 43 by self-inflicted gunshot in a motel in Fort Worth, Texas, on June 7, 1991, the eve of the Belmont Stakes.
-While discovered shortly after the gun was discharged, she died in the early morning hours of June 8 at John Peter Smith Hospital in Fort Worth.
+Discovered shortly after the gun was discharged, she died in the early morning hours of June 8 at John Peter Smith Hospital in Fort Worth.

 Sixteen days later, her body was returned to New York and Belmont Park, where she had enjoyed much of her early success.
-Her cremated ashes were spread over the grave of Ruffian, perhaps the greatest female Thoroughbred in history.
+Her cremated ashes were spread over the grave of Ruffian, perhaps the greatest female thoroughbred in history.